SwiftyTesseract/SwiftyTesseractRTE/Readme.md

 ```

 ## Camera Permissions
 For camera permissions, you will need to add the `Privacy - Camera Usage Description` permission to your `Info.plist` file.
 If you are using the default SwiftyTesseractRTE `AVManager` implementation, permission will be requested at the time the camera preview is being generated.
 If a custom implementation of `AVManager` is provided, then it will be up to the developer to implement the permission request.
-For most use cases, the default AVManager implementation is preferred and a custom implementation should only be provided if access to `CMSampleBuffer`s are needed from the camera at the same time that SwiftyTesseractRTE is being run for OCR.
+For most use cases, the default `AVManager` implementation is preferred and a custom implementation should only be provided if access to `CMSampleBuffer`s are needed from the camera at the same time that SwiftyTesseractRTE is being run for OCR.

 ## RealTimeEngine `onRecognitionComplete` closure property
-Starting in SwiftyTesseractRTE 2.0, the SwiftyTesseractRTEDelegate protocol has been replaced in favor of a closure property called `onRecognitionComplete` witn a type of `(String) -> ()`.
+Starting in SwiftyTesseractRTE 2.0, the SwiftyTesseractRTEDelegate protocol has been replaced in favor of a closure property called `onRecognitionComplete` with a type of `((String) -> ())?`.
 This can be assigned in a few ways:
 ### Trailing Closure on Instantiation
 ```swift
 RealTimeEngine(swiftyTesseract: swiftyTesseract, desiredReliability: .verifiable) { recognizedString in